anuket-project/anuket-specifications/doc/ref_cert/README.md

 [<< Back](../)

-# CNTT Reference Conformance (RC)
+# Anuket Reference Conformance

-## CNTT Reference Conformance (RC) Requirements and Testing Principles
+## Requirements and Testing Principles

 The objective of each RC workstream is to provide an automated mechanism to validate either a network function (NF) or a cloud infrastructure against a standard set of requirements defined by the Reference Model (RM) and associated Reference Architecture (RA).
 Through this validation mechanism, a provider of either NFs or cloud infrastructure will be able to test their conformance to the RM and RA.
 This will ease the integration of NFs into operator environments that host compatible cloud infrastructures, thereby reducing cost, complexity, and time of integration.

 The overall workstream requires the close coordination of the following:

-**Requirements** - The agreed upon capabilities and conditions that a compliant NF or cloud infrastructure must provide or satisfy.
+* **Requirements** - The agreed upon capabilities and conditions that a compliant NF or cloud infrastructure must provide or satisfy.
 All requirements will be hosted and maintained in the RA.
-**Tests** - The verification mechanism that determines that a given NF or cloud infrastructure complies with one or more requirements.
+* **Tests** - The verification mechanism that determines that a given NF or cloud infrastructure complies with one or more requirements.
-**Conformance Specifications** - The definition of the requirements, tests, and circumstances (test case integration, etc.) that must be met to be deemed conformant.
+* **Conformance Specifications** - The definition of the requirements, tests, and circumstances (test case integration, etc.) that must be met to be deemed conformant.

 If there is no clear traceability and strong links between these 3 components, then it becomes difficult to determine if a NF or cloud infrastructure is compliant.
 With this in mind, below are the set of recommended principles for each of the three components to follow.
 Adherence to these principles will provide the following:

 * Enable clear progress tracking and linkage between independent projects (i.e. know what has and hasn't been covered, and track changes over time)
 * Help users better understand if they meet requirements